rome/tools/internal/css-parser/test-fixtures/invalid/fit-content/invalid-call/input.test.md

       │                                      ^^^^^^^^
     3 │ }

-  ℹ The only valid values are dimension or percentage or a number.
+  ℹ The only valid values are dimension, percentage or a number.

 ```